 Maternal and newborn health

-In all countries across the region, there is also a significant inequity between rich and poor population groups when it comes to skilled assistance during birth.
-Even in Botswana where 95 percent of all births are assisted by a skilled birth attendant, the rate is much lower for the poorest 20 percent of the population than the richest 20 percent (84 and 100 percent respectively).
+Across the region, there is also a significant disparity between rich and poor population groups when it comes to skilled birth assistance.
+In Botswana, for example, where 95 per cent of all births are assisted by skilled attendants, the rate is much lower for the poorest 20 per cent of the population than the richest 20 per cent (84 and 100 per cent, respectively).

 UNICEF in action